 What’s it Like to Swim with Whales in Tonga

-It’s going be a day trip, starting at around 9 am.
+It’s going to be a day trip, starting at around 9 am.
 Depending on how far out you go it’s estimated to return to shore at around 4 pm.

 The captain is in constant contact with other boats.
 So once somebody spotted a whale, you would also head into this direction.